-Introduces various areas of law in which a legal assistant may be employed.
+Legal Administration LGL 110 Introduction to Law and the Legal Assis (3 credits) Introduces various areas of law in which a legal assis be employed.
+Includes study of the court system (Vi and federal) as well as a brief overview of criminal Introduces various areas of law in which a legal assistant may be employed.
 Includes study of the court system (Virginia and federal) as well as a brief overview of criminal law, torts, domestic relations, evidence, ethics, the role of the legal assistant, and other areas of interest.
 Lecture: 3 hours per week.

-Real Estate Law for Legal Assistants
+LGL 115 Real Estate Law for Legal Assistants